Skip to content

 The benefits of the secondary use of health data include providing better healthcare services and personalised care for people, and thereby saving lives, increased business opportunities for companies and cost savings for societies.

-Who was involved?
+Who is involved?

-TEHDAS was funded by the Health Programme of the European Union and the European countries involved.
+The TEHDAS2 joint action is funded by the European Union’s EU4Health Health Programme and the European countries involved.

 Where are we now?